2018 Day Of The Girl Child – For Justice And Equality

-The 11th October marks the annual celebration of International Day of the Girl Child.
+October 11th marks the annual celebration of International Day of the Girl Child.
 This year’s UN theme is “With Her: A Skilled Girl Force” and aims to empower girl world wide to “inspire, innovate and take charge of their own future.”

-Girls across the world continue to face disempowering challenges, from entrenched societal and patriarchal systems that defines who they are as women and the decisions they can make for themselves, to gender based violence which remains rife in many societies.
-Today, despite the presence of more girls in classrooms, millions of girls around the world confront discrimination, violence, neglect, exploitation and abuse.
+Girls across the world face disempowering challenges.
+From entrenched societal and patriarchal systems, that define who they are as women and questioning decisions women make for themselves, to gender based violence, which remains rife in many societies.
+Today, despite the presence of more girls in classrooms, millions of around the world confront discrimination, violence, neglect, exploitation and abuse repeatedly.

 Throughout the GCE network, Girls Educations is of paramount importance.
-Not only because we believe gender based discrimination excludes girls from their basic human right to attain education that has the potential to change the course of their lives forever, but because we know that if you educate a girl you educate a whole nation” and we believe in the long term ripple effects of educating the girl child.
+Not only because we believe gender based discrimination excludes girls from their basic human right to attain education that has the potential to change the course of their lives forever, but because as the saying goes, “educate a girl you educate a whole nation” and we believe in the long term ripple effects of educating the girl child.

 International organisations step up